Skip to main content

 Age Determination

-A player's age for any Premier Sports Tournaments events is the actual age of a child on May 1, 2025.
+A player's age is determined by their actual age on May 1, 2026.

 Game Duration / Time Limits